A 24 Volt Inverter is not quite as typical as a 12V Inverter. They have the same primary type of operation but operate at different input voltages.

 In many cases, the inverter you purchase is determined by size and weight.
-Therefore, the room you have in your RV or cabin will not be what you need for your tractor-trailer or car.
+Therefore, your room in your RV or cabin will not be what you need for your tractor-trailer or car.

 Before purchasing, check the manufacturer’s website for specifications.
 Unfortunately, Amazon is not always accurate.

 - Excellent surge capacity

 - Large size and heavyweight